abozanona/petmety/README.md

 For any questions or suggestions regarding the project, feel free to reach out to [abozanona@gmail.com].

-Thank you for your interest in "My Virtual Pet"!
+Thank you for your interest in Petmety!
 We hope you enjoy the company of your new digital companion. 🐾